This

 church was led by a group of dedicated members for five years while they

 searched for a new minister.
-In 2007 the church called Mary Moody to be their
+In 2007 the church called Mary Moody to be their Lay

 minister.